A very common knitting mistake is a dropped stitch. So you may be wondering first of all what the heck it is and then what to do about it.

-What happens is it creates a run in your knitting very much like a run in stockings actually.
-It looks awful doesn't it and somehow it looks like a very big mistake because of the hole.
-It's not and there is an easy fix too.
+What happens is it creates a run in your knitting very much like a run in stockings.

-Before we start, go grab a crochet hook around the same size as your knitting needles or one size smaller.
+Before we start, go grab a crochet hook around the same size or even a little smaller than your needles.
 I'll wait.
-Oh and I like one that's a little smaller than my needles.

 Left photo.
-With your crochet hook bring the ladder of yarn through the stitch and like in the right photo pull it all the way through.
+With your crochet hook bring the ladder of yarn through the stitch and like in the right photo pull it all the way through (right photo)

-The last photo just shows it all finished.
+The last photo on the right shows it all finished.
 It sure looks better now doesn't it?
-And it looked so awful before.

 Sometimes though you may not be able to do that depending on what you're knitting.